Relinkage Case Management for HBV and HCV is Needed

 Fragmented data management systems and missing or incomplete contact information are notable barriers.

 Program outcomes are revealing gaps in patient tracking across the Hepatitis B and C care cascades in the United States.
-By the start of the second year of implementation, available data revealed that over half of individuals believed to be lost to follow up are already receiving care, are cured, or are deceased and so, do not need care.
+At the end of the second year of implementation, available data revealed that almost half of individuals believed to be lost to follow up are already receiving care, are cured, or are deceased and so, do not need care.

 On one hand, this validates the effort invested into viral hepatitis elimination in the US since the introduction of interferon-free direct-acting antivirals (DAAs) to treat Hepatitis C in 2013.
 It also validates the efforts of organizations, many of which are community-based, working to prioritize the needs of Hepatitis B infected individuals whose care is still affected by widespread miseducation.